imoukhs/redeemers-marketplace/README.md

 ## 📞 Support

-For support, email support@redeemersmarketplace.com or join our Slack channel.
+For support, email kingojoimoukhuede@gmail.co

 ---

-Made with ❤️ by Redeemer's Marketplace Team
+Made with ❤️ by Ojo-Imoukhuede King